jalexmatey/jalexmatey/README.md

 - 🔭 I’m currently working on my homelab!

-- 💡 I’m intrested in Ansible, Terraform, and all things DevOps!
+- 💡 I’m interested in Ansible, Terraform, and all things DevOps!

 - 👨‍💻 All of my projects are available at [https://github.com/jalexm8?tab=repositories](https://github.com/jalexm8?tab=repositories)